vulkomilev/oumi/CONTRIBUTING.md

     git checkout -b my-username/my-awesome-new-feature
     ```

-4. When you are ready, submit a pull request into the OUMI repository!
+4. When you are ready, submit a pull request into the Oumi repository!

 ## Pull request (PR) guidelines